cdorde/CertifyTheWebTomcatRenewScript/README.md

 How to

 1. create script file
-2. start CertifyTheWeb client and add script as hook
+2. start CertifyTheWeb client and add script as hook or in newer version as Task.

 Script template: